Barium chloride: Uses

 Although inexpensive, barium chloride finds limited applications in the laboratory and industry.

+Its main laboratory use is as a reagent for the gravimetric determination of sulfates.
+The sulfate compound being analyzed is dissolved in water and hydrochloric acid is added.
+When barium chloride solution is added, the sulfate present precipitates as barium sulfate, which is then filtered through ashless filter paper.
+The paper is burned off in a muffle furnace, the resulting barium sulfate is weighed, and the purity of the sulfate compound is thus calculated.

 In industry, barium chloride is mainly used in the purification of brine solution in caustic chlorine plants and also in the manufacture of heat treatment salts, case hardening of steel.
 It is also used to make red pigments such as Lithol red and Red Lake C. Its toxicity limits its applicability.